oslabs-beta/cssexy/NOTES.md

     Then, in the target repo directory, run npm link cssxe.
     Then add the following script to the target repo package.json:
       "sexy": "TARGET_DIR=$(pwd) npm run cssxe:dev --prefix node_modules/cssxe".
-    npm link doesn’t programatically obtain the port (at the moment), so for now its set to 8000 in getTargetPort.
-But if cssxe was installed as an npm package the logic for getting the port programatically would work.
+    the cssxe package doesn’t programatically obtain the port (at the moment) due to being run with npm link. so for now its set to 8000, the .env file.
+But if cssxe was installed as an npm package the logic for getting the port programatically would work now.

   keith_puppeteer_2024-03-25: